Leadership Management Training

 Leadership management training works best when an effective learning process brings:

-You can find an interesting discussion of effective leadership management training for managers based on Henry Mintzberg’s and Jonathan Gosling’s article: the education of practicing managers. (scroll down for the article).
-For a quick summary look here.
+You can also find an interesting discussion of effective leadership management training for managers based on Henry Mintzberg’s and Jonathan Gosling’s article: the education of practicing managers. (scroll down for the article).